Ketogenic Diet for Anorexia

 The trial allows participants to continue taking certain psychiatric medications, including antidepressants, anxiolytics (anti-anxiety medications), atypical antipsychotics, and mood stabilizers.
 If you are on other types of medications, the protocol does not specify whether you need to stop them.

-How is the Therapeutic Ketogenic Diet treatment different from other treatments for anorexia?
+What evidence suggests that the Therapeutic Ketogenic Diet might be an effective treatment for anorexia?

 This trial is for individuals aged 16-45 with anorexia nervosa who are in a partial hospital program or intensive outpatient treatment at the UCSD Eating Disorder Center.
 Participants will be followed up to twelve months after starting the study.